jean-pierreBoth/edlib-rs/README.md

 Some tests in module edlib.rs can serve as basic examples.
 In directory examples there is also a small version of the edlib edaligner module (see apps/aligner in edlib installation dir) which runs on
 Fasta files containing only one sequence as contained in the **edlib** directory *test_data*.
-Contrary to the edlib version the module given a query and a target sequence runs the 3 modes (normal/NW, prefix/SHW and infix/HW)
+Contrary to the edlib version the module given a query and a target sequence runs the 3 modes (normal/NW, prefix/SHW and infix/HW) in one pass.

+With *RUST_LOG=info ./target/release/examples/edaligner --dirdata  "$edlibpath/test_data/Enterobacteria_Phage_1" --tf "Enterobacteria_phage_1.fasta" --qf "mutated_90_perc.fasta"*

-We get the following timing in release mode for Enterobacteria_phage_1.fasta as target sequence  and  mutated_90_perc.fasta as query sequence.
+we get the following timing in release mode for Enterobacteria_phage_1.fasta as target sequence  and  mutated_90_perc.fasta as query sequence.

 | mode    | edlibrs time(s) | edlib time(s) |  distance |
 |  :---:  |     :---:       |  :------:     |  :----:   |